lukasmannerstal/lukasmannerstal/README.md

 - **SQL**: Intermediate - Database management and query optimization.
 - **C#**: Intermediate - Desktop application development with Windows Forms.
 - **Java**: Intermediate - Object-oriented programming.

-## 📂 Some of My Projects:

-- [**Snake**](https://github.com/lukasmannerstal/Snake) The goal of this project is to create a Snake game where an AI learns to play the game using Machine Learning techniques.
-(In progress)